common-fate/docs-archive/docs/granted/usage/sharing-aws-config-with-team.md

 granted registry sync
 ```

-This will loop over the configured profile registries, pull the latest change from remote origin and perform the sync operation.
+This will loop over the configured profile registries, pull the latest change from the remote origin and perform a sync operation.

 ## 4. Removing a Profile Registry
 ```
 granted registry remove
 ```
-will display all the subscribed profile registries and prompt user to choose registry they want to remove.
+Will display all the subscribed profile registries and prompt you to choose a registry to remove.